string — Common string operations

 'e'

 Scientific notation.
 For a given precision p, formats the number in scientific notation with the letter ‘e’ separating the coefficient from the exponent.
 The coefficient has one digit before and p digits after the decimal point, for a total of p + 1 significant digits.
 With no precision given, uses a precision of 6 digits after the decimal point for float, and shows all coefficient digits for Decimal.
-If no digits follow the decimal point, the decimal point is also removed unless the # option is used.
+If p=0, the decimal point is omitted unless the # option is used.

 'E'